 - Care of a Stent: A urethral stent is a clear “strawlike” tube that protrudes from the penis about one inch.
 It is sutured in place at the tip.
 Check sutures daily to make sure they are secure.
 Change diaper frequently.
 Apply Triple Antibiotic Ointment to the tip of the penis every diaper change.
 The stent will be removed in the office 5-10 days after surgery.

 Your child may have a regular diet for age, however his/her appetite may not be normal for 24-36 hours.
 This is normal.
 If so, give frequent small amounts of clear liquids (juice, soda, sugar water).

 Constipation is common after surgery.
 Anesthesia and pain medicine (Roxicet) can contribute to constipation.
 Give your child plenty of clear liquids after surgery.
 Call the office if you child goes longer than 48 hours without a bowel movement.

 Keep the diaper area clean and dry.
 DO NOT rub or pull.
 Gently wash and pat dry twice daily.
 There will be some swelling and bruising around the penis for 3-5 days.
 If there is a stent or catheter, DO NOT TUB BATHE UNTIL IT IS REMOVED.

 - 0-8 months: Normal activity for age.

-- 8 months - 2-1/2 years: STRONGLY SUGGEST PLAYPEN OR ADULT SURPERVISION.
+- 8 months - 2-1/2 years: STRONGLY SUGGEST PLAYPEN OR ADULT SUPERVISION.

-- Be careful of toddler accidents for 2 weeks.
+- Be careful to avoid toddler accidents for 2 weeks.

 Your child must be closely supervised to avoid accidents for 14 days.
 He may return to school 48-72 hours after surgery.
 No physical education classes for 4 weeks.